J3E/cargo-tracker/README.md

 Getting Involved
 ================
-Cargo Tracker is an open source project hosted on java.net.
+Cargo Tracker is an open source project hosted on GitHub.
 We would welcome any and all contributions.

-The project mailing lists are here: https://java.net/projects/cargotracker/lists The JIRA issue tracker is here: http://java.net/jira/browse/CARGOTRACKER
+The issue tracker is here: https://github.com/J3E/cargo-tracker/issues

-You can also send an email to reza.rahman@oracle.com with any questions, concerns or suggestions.